 Portland Public Schools requires that all researchers submit a proposal prior to conducting research.
 The Research Review Committee in the System Planning & Performance Department reviews all research proposals.

-Please use the link below to submit your research proposal including the following:
+Please use the link below to submit your research proposal addressing the PPS Research Proposal Evaluation Criteria.

 <<PPS Research Review Application>> (temporarily suspended at this time)

 Action research is any systematic inquiry conducted by teacher researchers to gather information about the ways that their particular school operates, how they teach, and how well their students learn.
 The information is gathered with the goals of gaining insight, developing reflective practice, effecting positive changes in the school environment and on educational practices in general, and improving student outcomes.
 (Mills, 2003, p.
 4, italics added).
 For PPS research review purposes, action research is generally limited to an individual classroom with the research outcomes/products used only to inform teacher practice and in some cases for meeting a university or college course requirement.
 In the case of meeting a course requirement, the research results are not published or shared beyond the college/university classroom.
 Theses and Dissertations are published documents.
 Therefore, they need to follow the regular research submission process.
 All action research needs to follow FERPA guidelines.
 Student data cannot be presented, reported, or released to universities or outside groups without submitting a formal research proposal to PPS Research Review Committee.

 Additional Requirements for Approved Research:

 - All persons working with a project on Portland School District grounds must receive a background check conducted by PPS Security Services (forms available from review committee AFTER proposal has been approved.) and must always be accompanied by a PPS staff member.

 - Persons working unsupervised with students must be fingerprinted—cost is researcher’s responsibility.

 - All persons working with a project on Portland School District grounds must be covered by worker compensation.